dqops/dqo/docs/categories-of-data-quality-checks/how-to-detect-blank-and-whitespace-values.md

 # Detecting whitespace and null value placeholders
 Read this guide to learn how to detect data quality issues in text columns containing spaces, tabs, or special texts equivalent to a null value.

-The data quality checks for detecting whitespace and empty value placeholders are configured in the `blanks` category in DQOps.
+The data quality checks for detecting whitespace and empty value placeholders are configured in the `whitespace` category in DQOps.

 ## Types of whitespaces
 We can identify three types of blank texts that should be stored as `NULL` values.